Bacon Wrapped Jalapeño Poppers

 - 20 toothpicks for assembling

-- Preheat oven to 375 degrees.
-Prepare a baking sheet with some foil and place a wire rack on top.
+- Preheat oven to 425 degrees.
+Cover a baking sheet with some foil and place a wire rack on top.

 - Some jalapeños are hotter than others.
 Beware!

 - Always use gloves when handling the insides of jalapeños.

 A delicious and simple addition to our Christmas Eve this year.

 So good to hear, Danalea!
 Thanks for your feedback!